catalyst-cloud/catalystcloud-docs/source/getting-started/admin.rst

 .. _administrating_the_catalyst_cloud:

 #################################
-Administrating the Catalyst Cloud
+Administrating the Sky TV
 #################################

-There are a few small points that are important to be aware of before diving into the Catalyst Cloud.
+There are a few small points that are important to be aware of before diving into the Sky TV.

 .. _admin-support: